 With regard to census logistics, in a traditional census, large quantities of materials such as field gear for cartographic mapping teams, uniforms for the enumeration team - usually t-shirts or reflector jackets, field bags, umbrellas, printing of manuals, questionnaires, etc. must be procured and delivered to the appropriate locations.
 In a digital census, there is additionally the procurement of ICT equipment like server, tablets and accessories, sim-cards and bundles etc. Mobile devices are usually delicate and need careful handling during storage, provisioning, and transportation to the field and back to the warehouse for decommissioning.
 During provisioning and decommissioning a spacious warehousing facility with good racking systems for ease of retrieval will be required.

-and logistics
+Considerations for digital census enumeration and logistics

 Countries should develop appropriate enumeration procedures that will ensure that full coverage of the population is attained, within the predetermined budget and set timelines as well as maximizing efficiency and cost-effectiveness.
 Consider how to achieve the highest response rate and best possible data quality.
 This will involve publicity campaigns and engagement of local leaders to ensure that they cooperate with the NSO to assist in community acceptance of the census.
 See also Chapter 13: Publicity and Advocacy.